 There are many calculator tools that help you calculate how much you can save, and using these can be a great motivator to see the bigger picture.
 From superannuation to debt repayment, you can see the larger impact of the smaller decisions you make today.

 This can also help build your sense of future self-continuity or your ability to picture what your life may look like in years to come due to your actions today.
-To get free access to a range of calculator tools, financial resources and even education modules to help you on your journey, sign up to the Apt Wealth Knowledge Centre here.

 #6 Celebrate what you don’t do